"Education is the most powerful weapon which you can use to change the world." — Nelson Mandela

 According to the Global Partnership for Education, education is considered to be a human right and plays a crucial role in human, social, and economic development.
-Education promotes gender equality, promotes peace, and increases a person's chances of having more life opportunities.
+Education promotes gender equality, fosters peace, and increases a person's chances of having more and better life and career opportunities.

-The best countries for education are ranked based on a perception-based global survey.
-This survey used a compilation of scores from three equally-weighted attributes: a well-developed public education system, would consider attending university there, and provides top-quality education.
-As of 2018, the top ten countries based on education rankings are:
+The annual Best Countries Report, conducted by US News and World Report, BAV Group, and the Wharton School of the University of Pennsylvania, reserves an entire section for education.
+The report surveys thousands of people across 78 countries, then ranks those countries based upon the survey's responses.
+The education portion of the survey compiles scores from three equally-weighted attributes: a well-developed public education system, would consider attending university there, and provides top-quality education.
+As of 2021, the top ten countries based on education rankings are:

 - The United Kingdom